hindutva/hindutva.github.io/main/books/vivekAnanda/volume_3/bhakti-yoga/106_definition_of_bhakti.md

 Bearing this in mind let us try to understand what the great Vedantic commentators have to say on the subject.
-In explaining the Sutra Âvrittirasakridupadeshât (Meditation is necessary, that having been often enjoined.), Bhagavân Shankara says, "Thus people say, 'He is devoted to the king, he is devoted to the Guru'; they say this of him who follows his Guru, and does so, having that following as the one end in view.
+In explaining the Sutra Âvrittirasakridupadeshāt (Meditation is necessary, that having been often enjoined.), Bhagavān Shankara says, "Thus people say, 'He is devoted to the king, he is devoted to the Guru'; they say this of him who follows his Guru, and does so, having that following as the one end in view.
 Similarly they say, 'The loving wife meditates on her loving